betterscientificsoftware/bssw.io/Articles/Blog/2021-05-experiences-bssw-community-bof.md

 Avanthi Madduri and Deborah Stevens, from the [Argonne Leadership Computing Facility](https://www.alcf.anl.gov/), interview Rinku Gupta.
 Rinku was the lead in organizating the BSSw.io community BOF and she also serves as Editor-in-Chief of the BSSw.io site.

-**Avanthi Madduri**: Rinku, Deborah and I hoping to learn more about the BSSw.io community BOF that was held recently.
+**Avanthi Madduri**: Rinku, Deborah and I are hoping to learn more about the BSSw.io community BOF that was held recently.
 This would be useful for audience members who were not able to participate in real-time and it give them an idea of the discussion topics, results and any recent developments.
 Could you tell us what were the focus and goals of the BSSw.io community BOF?

 **Rinku Gupta**: The Better Scientific Software website (https://bssw.io) has been gaining traction as a community-based resource for sharing information on software productivity and sustainability in CSE and related technical computing areas.
 The  BSSw.io community BOF aimed to get the scientific community together to engage in discussions on how BSSw.io could help scientists and the community do better science.
 It was also an opportunity to increase awareness about some of the critical aspects of scientific productivity.
 Developer productivity and Software sustainability are two critical aspects of scientific productivity.